abhi-da/Notes/Courses/Oligopoly Theory/Presentation/Presentation- Platform Competition with Endogenous Homing.md

 [[Hagiu (2006)]] shows that chicken and egg problem does not occur when sides join the platform sequentially. [[Ambrus and Argenziano(2009)]] shows how prices can endogenize heterogeneity and steer agents to asymmetric allocation configurations. [[Karle et al]] consider how the structure of the competition within the firm side of the market determines whether all agents tip to one platform or whether the market is segmented between two platforms.

 When exogenous homing decisions are assumed, allocation-specific pricing decisions occur.
-Exogenously fixed multi-homers face high prices as platforms do not compete for them(due to the fact that by assumption they join both the platforms), whereas endogenously fixed single-homers (who must be dislodged from a rival before they can be acquired as new customers) face low prices)
+Exogenously fixed multi-homers face high prices as platforms do not compete for them(due to the fact that by assumption they join both the platforms), whereas exogenously fixed single-homers (who must be dislodged from a rival before they can be acquired as new customers) face low prices.

 ***To understand how prices related to equilibrium homing decisions requires a model where platform set prices to endogenous homing decisions made by consumers and firm.***